jdhao/blog_source/tmux_questions_and_trouble_shooting.md

 Categories: [Linux]
 ---

-In this post, I summarize a list of questions related to Tmux during the process of learning how to use it.
+In this post, I will summarize a list of questions related to Tmux during the process of learning how to use it.

 <!--more-->